 Dear friends, welcome to this week’s “How do I do this?” pill to ease your video pain!
 As we said in the previous post, CCTV surveillance video files often come in rather odd extensions.
 So odd that you’ll hardly be able to tell apart video files from different stuff.
-But luckily, Amped Replay will identify potential video files for you!
+But luckily, Amped Replay will identify potential CCTV video files for you!
 Keep reading to find out more.

+When dealing with CCTV video files, it can be challenging to identify which ones contain actual footage.
 Apart from a few AVI files (which often won’t play in VLC or other consumer players, anyway), it’s pretty hard to understand which files may actually contain some footage.
 Noticeably, there is also a subfolder, possibly containing even more assorted files.

 You can change the filtering rule by clicking on the dropdown menu, at the top of the Files Selector panel: